js-sdsl/js-sdsl/README.md

 ### Unit test

-We use [karma](https://karma-runner.github.io/) and [mocha](https://mochajs.org/) frame to do unit tests and synchronize to [coveralls](https://coveralls.io/github/js-sdsl/js-sdsl).
+We use [Karma](https://karma-runner.github.io/) and [Mocha](https://mochajs.org/) to run unit tests and synchronize coverage to [Coveralls](https://coveralls.io/github/js-sdsl/js-sdsl).
 You can run `yarn test:unit` command to reproduce it.

 ### For performance

-We tested most of the functions for efficiency.
+We benchmark most functions for performance.
 You can go to [`gh-pages/performance.md`](https://github.com/js-sdsl/js-sdsl/blob/gh-pages/performance.md) to see our running results or reproduce it with `yarn test:performance` command.

 You can also visit [here](https://js-sdsl.org/#/test/performance-test) to get the result.